mwmacmahon/experimentdataanalysis/README.txt

 INSTALLATION:
 -Recommended python package manager is Anaconda for its simplicity.
     Python 3.5 is recommended; multiprocessing requires it!
--After setting up git, use "git clone" to pull a copy of directory onto
+-After setting up Git, use "git clone" to pull a copy of directory onto
+    your computer, automatically set up to track shared online version.
+-Should immediately switch to a new custom branch with your name and upload
+    it.
+This keeps your changes local to your "branch" both on your computer and online, and lets the rest of us see any proposed changes to be merged in.

+    First, create your new branch from command line (in project folder) with: git checkout -b "[yourname]_[branchname]" develop

+    Second, set up your branch to allow you to host it online via: git push --set-upstream origin "[yourname]_[branchname]"

+    e.g. "git checkout -b michael_incremental_updates develop"
+         "git push --set-upstream origin michael_incremental_updates"

-    your computer, automatically set up to track shared online version, updating whenever "git pull origin" is called.
-Can swap between branches via "git checkout", and set up your own branch with "git checkout -b [your_branch_name]". "git fetch" and "git status" can be used liberally to keep track of changes both local and remote and stay up to date.
+-Can swap between branches via "git checkout". "git fetch" and "git status"
+     can be used liberally to keep track of changes both local and remote and stay up to date. "git push origin" allows you to push your branch online to be shared, and "git pull origin" updates your local copy to stay current with the online version as long as there are no conflicts.
+-Please read the section on version control below!

 VIRTUAL ENVIRONMENTS:
 -If changing code, consider running from a virtual environment - an